SteRap/Quizzical/README.md

 https://github.com/SteRap/Quizzical-backend/

 For the backend, I use NODE.js powered with EXPRESS.js.
 In addiction, I relied on few npm extensions: 1.
 BodyParser https://www.npmjs.com/package/body-parser as the middleware to enable the communication and data exchange between the frontend and the backend; 2.
 KNEX.js https://knexjs.org to powered Node.js and create better queries; 3.
 BCRYPT https://www.npmjs.com/package/bcrypt to encrypt users'passwords and guarentee security; 4.
 CORS https://www.npmjs.com/package/cors the package for providing the Express middleware that can be used to enable CORS with various options.
-To test the server requests I relied on Postman https://www.postman.com.
+To test the server's requests I relied on Postman https://www.postman.com.

 <h3>Database</h3>
 To mantain the data for users'profile and for their games and scores, I use the relational database PostegreSQL.
 To work better with it I relied on the database tool DBeaver https://dbeaver.io.
 On the matter, I structured the database by creating to tables: 1.
 Login 2.
 Users.
 They communicate between them through the common value (EMAIL).